github/personal-website/_posts/2019-08-28-migration-to-androidx-problems.md

 Surprisingly, little has changed in terms of AndroidX support.
 Some libraries have migrated, but the majority of them stayed on support libraries.

+Now when I'm finished with this, it's time to retrospect on what was wrong and how you can avoid my mistakes and save a lot of time in the future when you'll face some huge inevitable refactoring.

+## Third-party dependencies are evil

+Most of the pain was caused by the need of replacing abandoned third-party dependencies.